mgrossma09/data_generator/README.md

 - the generated data is random, zip codes, area codes and phone numbers don't necessarily match with location
 - syntax for randint, randfloat, ... is ugly, will improve that soon

+### Special fieldnames

+- counter=START .................. add an autoincrement field, starting with START, useful to generate ID columns
+- randint=RANGE=PLUS ............. add a random integer with max=RANGE and add the value of PLUS
+- randfloat=RANGE=PRECISION ...... add random float with max=RANGE and round to PRECISION decimals
+- bool=STRING1=STRING2 ........... add randomly either STRING1 or STRING2 (good for generating yes/no, true/falso, 0/1, ...)